Rockfish/angry_gl_bots_rust/ReadMe.md

 # Angry GL Bots Rust

-Port of the cpp project [AngryGL](https://github.com/ntcaston/AngryGL) to Rust.
-Which is an OpenGL clone of the [Unity Angry Bots ECS sample project](https://github.com/UnityTechnologies/AngryBots_ECS)
+This is a port of the cpp project [AngryGL](https://github.com/ntcaston/AngryGL) to Rust.
+Which is itself an OpenGL/C++ reimplementation of the [Unity Angry Bots ECS sample project](https://github.com/UnityTechnologies/AngryBots_ECS)

 ## Dependencies